Asymptomatic testing FAQs (for managers)

 Why is asymptomatic testing not available to everyone?

-We have to prioritise targeting resources at critical workers who cannot work from home, to ensure business continuity for the vital services we all depend on.
+We have to prioritise targeting resources at workers who cannot work from home, to ensure business continuity for the vital services we all depend on.

 Is the programme compulsory – why should we take part?